 Destroy the Duck-Dragons

-I’m pleased to release a new version of Heropath, the second version using Godot.
-This demo build version is 0.3.0.18 and represents the first actual vertical slice of the game I am building towards since I started development a year ago.
+I’m pleased to release a new alpha version of Heropath, the second version using Godot and is alpha build version 0.3.0.18.
+It represents the first actual vertical slice of the game (inspired by Atari’s Adventure) I am building towards since I started development a year ago.

 Heartbeast’s Action RPG